ahupp/unit-syntax/README.md

 y = x inches * ppi
 ```

 `inches * ppi` would be parsed as the unit, leading to (at best) a runtime error sometime later and at worst an incorrect calculation.
-This could be avoided by parenthesizing the expression (e.g. `(x inches) * ppi`, but in general it's too error prone to allow free intermixing of operators and units.
-(Note: This is not a hypothical concern, I hit this within 10 minutes of first trying out the idea)
+This could be avoided by parenthesizing the expression (e.g. `(x inches) * ppi`, but if that's optional it's easy to forget.
+So the intent of this restriction is to make these risky forms uncommon and thus more obvious.
+This is not a hypothetical concern, I hit this within 10 minutes of first using the initial syntax.

-It's easy to detect units used when they aren't allowed (that syntax isn't valid anywhere else), but not generally possible to determine if you forgot parens or meant to write a unit.

 ## Prior Art